 A native of Austin, Texas, Christopher Mothersole is Instructor of Clarinet & Chamber Music at the University of West Georgia.
 Prior to his appointment in 2019, he served as principal clarinet of the Great Falls Symphony and member of the orchestra's resident wind quintet, the Chinook Winds.
 His performances with the ensemble have been featured on Montana Public Radio and Montana PBS’s 11th & Grant, the “premier music outlet […] seeking the state’s most acclaimed, accomplished, and pioneering talent”, showcasing a wide variety of works and imaginative programming.

 Christopher's most recent work places him at the forefront of clarinet performance with guitar effect pedals.
 He has presented on this topic for the International Clarinet Association on multiple occasions, demonstrating the enhanced sound capabilities of using live effects and working together with composers to create new music for what has been nicknamed "EFX Clarinet".
-His duo CLX, together with Timothy Fitzgerald (Professor of Clarinet, University of North Georgia), presented & performed at ClarinetFest 2021 with the goal of empowering performers with the knowledge and tools to get started with using effects pedals.
-Recent compositions and commission projects include two works by Jenni Brandon (Cacophony for Clarinet & Delay, Chansons de la Nature for Clarinet & Delay) and three of Christopher's own compositions (Diptych for EFX Clarinet Duo, Autokinesis for Solo EFX Clarinet, and Cloudburst for Solo EFX Clarinet).
+His duo CLX, together with Timothy Fitzgerald (Professor of Clarinet, University of North Georgia), presented & performed at ClarinetFest with the goal of empowering performers with the knowledge and tools to get started with using effects pedals.
+Recent compositions and commission projects include two works by Jenni Brandon (Cacophony for Clarinet & Delay, Chansons de la Nature for Clarinet & Delay) and several of Christopher's own compositions (Diptych for EFX Clarinet Duo, Autokinesis for Solo EFX Clarinet, DEMO for Solo EFX Clarinet).

 Interested in Private Lessons?